 But if they were OK with making children cry, dealing with adults was no problem:

 #5 On the set of ‘Apocalypse Now’ director Francis Ford Coppola berated Martin Sheen into such a hysterical state that he punched a mirror, cut himself, smeared blood up the wall and tried to attack Coppola.
 The crew was so disturbed they tried to stop filming – but a delighted Coppola told them to keep going.
-The result is one of the most notorious scenes ever put on film:

 #6 Stanley Kubrick ordered Shelley Duvall to repeat a traumatic scene over and over again in ‘The Shining’.
 After whacking Jack Nicholson over the head with a bat a reported 127 times Duvall became so distressed that her hair fell out and she was violently ill.